What is the User Choice Program?

 Queensland Skills Gateway to choose a qualification, learn about the training available, and the training providers that can assist you.

 Which apprenticeships and traineeships are funded under User Choice?

 Not all apprenticeships and traineeships attract government funding.
 The funding priority will determine the level of public funds contributed to training regardless of whether the qualification is an apprenticeship or traineeship.

 Refer to the

-User Choice funding and pricing page more information.
+User Choice funding and pricing page for more information.

 Can I start an apprenticeship or traineeship if I am still at school?